 Why you have it

-Your doctor is most likely to give you hormone therapy if the tests on your cancer cells (from the biopsy sample) show hormone receptors.
+You are most likely to have hormone therapy if the tests on your cancer cells (from the biopsy sample) show hormone receptors.
 Cancers that have hormone receptors include:

 - breast cancer